tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 )
 ```

 Time to fit the model!
-Explain to students that we will use a `batch_size = 1000` to speed-up the training process along `10` epochs.
+Explain to students that we will use a `batch_size = 1000` to speed up the training process along `10` epochs.

 ```python
 # Training the model